djoerch/bidsconv/README.md

 To run:

-`bidsconv -d your-dicom-directory -o your-bids-directory -c your-bids-config-file.json`
+`$ bidsconv -d your-dicom-directory -o your-bids-directory \
+   -c your-bids-config-file.json`

 Where `your-dicom-directory` is a directory that has one sub-directory per subject, and `your-bids-directory` is your empty BIDS directory that you wish to create.